Frequent Questions about PostOp Drops

 If the cost of the drops is prohibitive, please contact our office to see if there are less expensive alternatives.

-7. Now Rx (the delivery pharmacy) has not contacted me about getting my post-operative eye drops.
+7. OSRX (the mail order pharmacy) has not contacted me about getting my post-operative eye drops.
 What should I do?

 8. If I miss doing my post-operative drops, can I put another set in with a short time between them to make up for missing one dose?